ropensci/software-review/.github/ISSUE_TEMPLATE/F-submit-statistical-software-for-review.md

 - [ ] has a CRAN and OSI accepted license.
 - [ ] contains a [README with instructions for installing the development version](https://devguide.ropensci.org/building.html#readme).

+## Use of Generative AI

+- [ ] Generative AI tools were used to produce some of the material in this submission.

+If so, please describe usage, and include links to any relevant aspects of your repository.
+(Explicit advice is not yet included in our _Dev Guide_; we are hoping to update very soon, and ask your cooperation and transparency in the meantime.)

 ## Publication options

 - [ ] Do you intend for this package to go on CRAN?